COANelmejor/flutter-firebase-simple-integration/README.md

 To make it work, I had to rename the folder to `flutter_firebase_simple_integration`.

-### The plugin cloud_firestore requires a higher Android SDK version
+### Exception: The plugin cloud_firestore requires a higher Android SDK version

 Some times flutter could be using an older version of the Minimun Android SDK.